Nancy Priddy

-Nancy Priddy (born January 22, 1941) is an American actress, singer and singer-songwriter.
-As an actress, she has appeared on many television series, including Bewitched, The Waltons, and Matlock.
+Nancy Priddy (born January 22, 1941) is an American retired actress, singer and singer-songwriter.
+As an actress, she has appeared on many television series, including Bewitched, The Waltons and Matlock.
 She is the mother of actress Christina Applegate.

 Early life

 Priddy was born on January 22, 1941, in South Bend, Indiana.
 She worked as a disc jockey at age 12, and majored in drama at Oberlin College and Northwestern University.

 Career

 In the summers of 1961 and 1962, Priddy performed in musical revues as part of the Party-Liners group at the Peninsula Players theater near Fish Creek, Wisconsin.
 She was a member of The Bitter End Singers in 1964, a short-lived folksinging group along with Lefty Baker, Tina Bohlmann, Bob Hider, Norris O'Neill, and Vilma Vaccaro.
 In 1968, she released the album You've Come This Way Before, described by Billboard as "a minor classic of psychedelic folk" and by an Allmusic reviewer as "an off-the-wall singer/songwriter album drawing from both folk-rock and psychedelia".
 That same year she contributed backup vocals to Leonard Cohen's debut album Songs of Leonard Cohen.
 At one point she dated Stephen Stills and was the inspiration for his Buffalo Springfield song "Pretty Girl Why".